MCLDG-zz/fabric-on-eks/README.md

 * The peer establishes a connection to the orderer based on this information

-To establish this connection between a remote peer running in one AWS account and the orderer running in another AWS account, I do the following:
+To establish this connection between a remote peer running in one AWS account and the orderer running in another AWS account, I use NLB (network load balancer) to expose the gRPC endpoints of peers and orderers.

-* Expose the orderer endpoint via an NLB (since the orderer communicates using gRPC)
-* Configure the NLB enpoint in configtx.yaml
+This requires the following to be configured in order to connect a remote peer:

+* AnchorPeers->Host in configtx.yaml must be an external DNS.
+I expose the peer using an NLB, and update this configuration variable with the NLB endpoint (see the script gen-channel-artifacts.sh)
+* Profile-><profile name>->Orderer->Addresses in configtx.yaml must contain an external DNS for the orderer service node endpoint.
+It can contain a mix of internal and external DNS entries.
+I run 2x orderer service nodes, expose them using NLB, and update this configuration variable with the local and NLB endpoints.
+The peers will loop through all the endpoints until they find one that works.
+This means that peers local to the orderer and remote peers will be able to connect to the orderer endpoint (see the script gen-channel-artifacts.sh)
-* Change this ENV variable in the fabric-deployment-orderer.yaml: ORDERER_HOST.
-This variable is used as the host URL when generating the TLS cert for the orderer, so it's important it matches the URL the orderer is listening on (i.e. the NLB endpoint).
+* ORDERER_HOST in k8s/fabric-deployment-orderer1-org0.yaml must be updated with the NLB endpoint as this is used as the host URL when generating the TLS cert for the orderer, so it's important it matches the URL the orderer is listening on (i.e. the NLB endpoint) (see the script utilities.sh)

-TODO: the final step above needs completing.
-I need to update ORDERER_HOST when I gen-fabric.sh, so that one of the orderers is setup with the NLB as hostname in the TLS cert.
+* The following ENV variables must be updated in the peer.
+These are updated in env.sh (if required), and also in the k8s/fabric-deployment-peer..... yaml files (see the script utilities.sh):
+    * PEER_HOST
+    * CORE_PEER_ADDRESS
+    * CORE_PEER_GOSSIP_EXTERNALENDPOINT

 Note that these steps are already done for you in the scripts.
-See `start-fabric.sh`.
-This creates an NLB for the orderer, and updates env.sh with the NLB DNS.
-This then finds its way into configtx.yaml, and therefore into mychannel.block.
+If [ $FABRIC_NETWORK_TYPE == "PROD" ] (see env.sh), the scripts will create an NLB for the orderer and the anchor peers, and update env.sh with the NLB DNS.
+These details then find their way into configtx.yaml, and therefore into mychannel.block.
 See configtx.yaml, which should contain something similar to this:

 ```bash
 Profiles: